h3llb3nt/marquee_gifs/README.md

 I would just create two folders, one for static gif, one for animated gifs.

+Should we consider future resolutions?
+Maybe the top level folder would be the resolution. ie. 128x32 - kconger

 I would suggest subfolders for each number/letter as well, I've found the SD library can take forever to list large directories.
 A large single directory takes minutes to list and breaks both FTP Server libraries I've tried.
 Below illustrates my suggestion. - kconger

 ```